harryliu-intel/async-toolkit/async-toolkit/m3utils/applications.design-automation.memory.lamb/README.md

   -source ../cdp_lamb_n3bhd_1r1w1c_4d_10b
 ```

 Omit `-skip_stages archive` to actually perform the release to the $PROJ_ARCHIVE area.
-The recommended
-form is to use an arc tag based off of the Git state, for example `git describe`.
+Use an arc tag based off
+of the Git state, for example `git describe` will provide a reference that would be a correct argument to
+`git checkout` in the future.

 ### Batch Production And 'SHIP'ing of LAMBs
 You can also batch up creation of LAMBs with the script provided in `$GTR_HOME/tcl/batchLambs.tcl`.